TolunayMengi/GeneticAlgorithm_Based_Path_Planning/README.md

 # GeneticAlgorithm_Based_Path_Planning
 Overview
-This is a project intended to find best path created using genetic algorithms in a randomly generated grid.
+This is a project intended to find best path using genetic algorithms in a randomly generated grid.

 Problem Definition